 |Personal?||Easy to set up?||For quantitative feedback?||For qualitative feedback?|

 We won’t pretend there is an absolute solution.
-But we offer customizable plans and flexible feedback widget designs to try to suit different use cases.
+But we offer customizable plans and flexible feedback widget types to try to suit different use cases.

 Most companies lack an in-depth understanding of their customers.
 That’s why product decisions are often based on lucky guesses or gut feelings.
 Only your users have the answers.
 We help you to start listening.